 In 1992, I felt a lot of anxiety remembering my own difficult tween and teen years.
-My twins Mavis Gruver and Nia Kelly were about to enter that turbulent time and I wasn’t looking forward to it!
+My twin daughters Mavis Gruver and Nia Kelly were enter that turbulent time and I wasn’t looking forward to it!

 Unable to find practical, accessible resources to help, I was inspired with the vision of a magazine for all girls who want their voices heard and their dreams taken seriously.
 I thought of it as a “junior Ms.” magazine